pingcap/tipocket/run/README.md

 Looks simple right?
 Jsonnet is a simple extension of JSON, on above I define a function named list_append which has three arguments, and returns an array.

-After fill on the testcase metadata, I should write a workflow file on [workflow/list-append.jsonnet](./workflow/list-append.jsonnet), it's context is:
+After fill on the testcase metadata, I should write a workflow file on [workflow/list-append.jsonnet](./workflow/list-append.jsonnet), it's content:

 ```jsonnet
 (import 'argo/workflow.jsonnet') +